LukasV3/notable/README.md

 ## Features

 - Create, update and delete notes and their related tags.
-- Notes and tags persisted in local storage.
+- Notes and tags persist in local storage.
 - Dark mode.
 - Markdown support.